Christmas on the Square: Cast

+Production

+The film was shot in Atlanta, Georgia in the summer of 2019.

 Songs

 Parton wrote all of the songs featured in the film.
 A soundtrack album was not released, although Parton did record versions of "Christmas Is" and "Christmas on the Square" for her 2020 album A Holly Dolly Christmas.
-"Try" was originally featured on Parton’s 2014 album Blue Smoke.
+"Try" was originally featured on Parton's 2014 album Blue Smoke.